Is it possible that using certain supplements can help improve the function of your thyroid?

 And this is great, but it doesn’t provide a reason why some supplements, even with the exact same ingredients, don’t work as well as others.

-It's considered common knowledge, for instance, that some underactive thyroid supplements simply work better than others (based off of reviews and anecdotal experience).
+It’s considered common knowledge, for instance, that some underactive thyroid supplements simply work better than others (based on reviews and anecdotal experience).

 But what accounts for these changes between supplements?
 Why do some supplements work very well while others don’t?

 I think it has to do with 2 main reasons (which we will go over below).

 In my mind, there are basically two main reasons why certain supplements function better than others.